johnlarkin1/johnlarkin1.github.io/_posts/2025-10-28-understanding-muon.md

 I'm hoping to dive more into the Newton-Schulz iteration and have some interesting visualizations there, but as always, this has burned more of my time that maybe I should have allocated.

+Once again, [visualization code is here too][viz-code] if you need.

 [comment]: <> (Bibliography)
 [nanochat]: https://github.com/karpathy/nanochat
 [muon-keller-jordan]: https://kellerjordan.github.io/posts/muon/